 The requirement specification [2] states that if the key should need to be shorter than 128 bits, the least significant bits of the key shall be set to zero.
-The evaluators find that it is conceivable that some advantage might be gained by an attacker in this situation.
+The evaluators find that it is conceivable that an attacker in this situation might gain some advantage.

 The designers accept this point.
-A liaison statement will be sent to the relevant 3GPP committee recommending that the current wording in the requirement specification be replaced by: "Where the operational key length is less than 128 bits the operational key should be repeated as many times as is necessary to build up the 128-bit key required by the algorithms".
+A liaison statement was sent to the relevant 3GPP committee recommending that the current wording in the requirement specification be replaced by: "Where the operational key length is less than 128 bits the operational key should be repeated as many times as is necessary to build up the 128-bit key required by the algorithms".